HarshBhardwaj9/harshbhardwaj.com/README.md

 # This is my personal portfolio in making.
 Created by --> Harsh Bhardwaj.

-I am a 3rd year CSE Student from Chandigah University trying to learn web development.
+1. I am a 3rd year CSE Student from Chandigah University.
+2. Trying to learn web development.